 Piriformis syndrome by itself doesn’t cause many symptoms.
 Instead, it irritates the sciatic nerve, which causes several symptoms including:

 For people with piriformis syndrome, sitting down for too long makes symptoms worse, but so does too much movement.
 This can make everyday tasks more challenging, especially for those with severe piriformis syndrome that causes disabling pain.

-If you have pain or numbness in your legs, buttocks, or back for more than two weeks, see your doctor for a diagnosis.
+If you have pain or numbness in your legs, buttocks, or back for more than two weeks, see your doctor for an accurate diagnosis.

-While there is no definitive piriformis syndrome test, your doctor will probably base a diagnosis on your description of your symptoms and a physical examination.
-They will ask you to move about in a variety of ways to check for pain and tenderness.
+While there is no definitive piriformis syndrome test, your doctor will be able to make a diagnosis based on your description of your symptoms and an in depth physical examination.
+They will ask you to move about in a variety of ways and palpate the buttock area to check for pain and tenderness.

 They may also order imaging tests, including:

 An MRI scan shows soft tissue damage in the body.
 This scan may help your doctor determine whether other conditions, such as arthritis or a herniated disk, are responsible for the pain.

 An ultrasound uses sound waves to show images on a screen.
 It may help confirm a diagnosis of piriformis syndrome.